rob10campbell/hoomd4.2.1-mod/diameter_update_checklist.md

 - **radcontact**: passes the radsum from PotentialPairDPDThermo to DPDMorse; must be added to all Evaluator files but not used elsewhere (for some reason diameter did not work for the DPDMorse Evaluator)
 - **diameter**: adds diameter back (removed by HOOMD-blue devs between hoomdv3 and hoomdv4)
 - **typeIDs**: tracks particle typeID, used to reset solvent radius to zero in DPD force calcs
+- **a1 and a2 deprecated**: default values for a1 and a2 are provided.
+This means you can still run old scripts that specified a1 and a2 as a DPDMorse parameter in Python; however, these values are NOT used in the code anymore.
+Radii are read from the simulation GSD file.

 * [x] `hoomd/`
     * [x] `example_plugins/`